thefrontside/oss-wumbo/weekly-emails/september-2016/september-19th-september-23rd-2016.md

 Next step is to refactor the search box and its actions so that the box resides inside the nav bar.
 Then I will create the parent component `media-filter` and update the tests.

+We now have a fully responsive layout for the site's header/footer and the homepage.
+Next steps: start subpages, finish content piece component, create blog index, photo grid on homepage